Farrer & Co is synonymous with the highest quality legal advice and service.

 For Diversity & Gender Reporting please click here.

 "For us, corporate responsibility is a true reflection of our personal values and appreciation of our place within society."

-- encouraging pro bono work, including through our partnership with the Mary Ward free legal advice centre
+- encouraging pro bono work, including our support of the Impact Investing Institute and our partnership with the Mary Ward free legal advice centre

 - supporting volunteering through events and challenges, encouraging staff to use their annual volunteering day and by regular firm donations through the firm's charitable trust to charities